Product Manager for Engineered Solders Materials

 Address: 34 Robinson Rd., Clinton, NY USA 13323

-Tim Jensen is the product manager for Indium Corporation’s Engineered Solder Materials, the company’s most diverse product group.
+Tim Jensen is the Product Manager for Indium Corporation’s Engineered Solder Materials, the company’s most diverse product group.
 His product group encompasses solder preforms, wire, ribbon, and foil, and thermal interface materials, including gold-tin and tin-lead solder preforms, Solder Fortification® preforms, Heat-Spring® thermal interface materials, and indium-containing preforms.
-He is responsible for ensuring the product line best meets the needs of the customers.
+He is responsible for ensuring the product line is poised for future growth and best meets the needs of existing and potential customers.

 - Head-In-Pillow: The Defect That Caught Us Napping

 - The Graping Phenomenon: Improving Pb-free Coalescence through Process and Material Optimization

 - Influence of Reflow Profiling and Pb-free Solder Paste in Minimizing QFN Voiding

 - Stencil Printing and Reflow in Pb-free Assembly

 - Challenges of Implementing a Halogen-free PCB Assembly Process

 - Proliferation of Pb-free Alloys